willemneal/docs/basics/loader.md

 ## Why not more convenient?

 Making it any more convenient than that has its trade-offs.
 One would either have to include extended type information with the module itself or generate an additional JavaScript file of glue code that does all the lifting.
 Both seem to be out of scope for a tiny loader, and hiding the fact that something actually needs to do an allocation can even be detrimental in performance-oriented scenarios.
+That being said, libraries like [as-bind](https://github.com/torch2424/as-bind) can be used if you do not mind these performance implications.

 ## Further resources